 What are painful periods?

 Painful periods are the second chief symptom of endometriosis and can be thought of as abnormally painful cramping during one’s period.
-They can be excruciatingly uncomfortable, often forcing women to not take part in their day to day activities.
+They can be excruciatingly uncomfortable, often forcing patients to not take part in their day to day activities.

 What is the difference between painful periods and normal menstrual cramps?